 "I have been invited to the Roxie Theater in San Francisco...and explain what Oliver Stone got right and wrong in his monumental film, "JFK".
 Most of the film is right..."
 (James Fetzer)

 Incorrect, most of the film is speculation, because it is a dramatic film and not a primary source, and it gets more wrong than right, contrary to Fetzer's opinions.
 This is not a problem because as a dramatization it is fictional, not a documentary, yet those trying to legitimize its contentions ignore the many unproven claims in the film.
 While official agencies did harass and attempt to influence Jim Garrison's case, his evidence was not sufficient to convict Clay Shaw.
 The Shaw case fell apart; the New Orleans Oswald connections went unverified and these claims do not substantiate the possibility of assassination conspiracy.
 However, other evidence is far more compelling and some primary official evidence in my view is required to confirm some of Fetzer's claims.

 "But Oliver Stone had three rather important points wrong, which were that he believed...there were only three teams of shooters, when there were actually six, surrounding the "kill zone" and...."

 To call this impossible is not strong enough protestation; no group of witnesses in official documents and most independent studies would or could support this claim.
 Of those witnesses the Commission actually questioned, none substantiated shots from the Daltex building or any but two locations.
 Repeated evidence affirms gunshots heard near the Texas Schoolbook Depository and the Grassy Knoll area.
 A few of the hundreds of witnesses present would likely have observed six armed groups.
 Just attempting a two team assassination and escape would be complex and difficult enough.
-To orchestrate 1 to 4 additional teams is nearly impossible, and has no large amount of evidence supporting it.
+To orchestrate one to four additional teams is nearly impossible, and has no large amount of evidence supporting it.
 These unsubstantiated claims cloud the waters for those seeking unbiased evidence and some on both sides of the debate merely seek to speculate and then demand you regard such theories as the truth.